BarganDiana20/Project_BigData_Spark_and_R/README.md

 The main objective was to identify and evaluate the factors that have a significant influence on weekly sales within each Walmart store.
 I set out to build a predictive model that would help estimate these sales, based on the variables identified as relevant.

 🗂️ **Project structure and plan**:
-To achieve this objective, I implemented and compared several regression models, using Spark (via the sparklyr package) for data processing, model training, and evaluation, and R for data exploration, visualization, and interpretation of the results.
+To achieve this objective, I implemented and compared several regression models, using **Spark (via the sparklyr package)** for data processing, model training, and evaluation, and **R** for data exploration, visualization, and interpretation of the results.
  I analyzed and compared the performance of the models in two scenarios:
-+ without cross-validation
+* without cross-validation
-+ with cross-validation
+* with cross-validation

+📂 **Project steps:**
+1. **Data Loading and Exploration**
+- Loading data into Spark using sparklyr.
+- Exploring data with familiar R functions for visualization and descriptive statistics: ggplot2, tidyverse, dplyr.
+2. **Data Cleaning and Preprocessing data**  using sparklyr functions alongside tidyverse tools.
+3. **Building and training regression models:**
+- Linear Regression → ml_linear_regression()
+- Random Forest → ml_random_forest_regressor()
+- Gradient Boosted Trees → ml_gradient_boosted_trees()
+- Decision Tree Regression → ml_decision_tree_regressor()

 ## About Sparklyr: